History of Adams Mill

 John Adams of Pennsylvania settled with his family in Carroll County in 1831.
 Adams is reputed to have walked the Wildcat Creek from Lafayette toward what would become Kokomo, seeking a site suitable to build a mill.
 He selected a site where the Wildcat Creek forms an oxbow-shaped bend.
 There he built a dam, dug a millrace, and built a saw mill.
 The saw mill continued operation until the early 1840s.

 In 1835 Adams started construction of a grist mill on the same millrace, beginning its operation early in 1836.
 The mill was a two-story frame building, 26 x 34 feet, with a single run of buhrs which ground both corn and wheat.
 The grist mill sometimes operated around the clock, with its machinery never stopping.
 In order to accommodate the increased demand and trade, Adams began the construction in 1845 of a larger mill, four stories high and 45 x 50 feet in size.
 The frame building had four runs of buhrs and two turbine wheels reaching a daily capacity of 40 barrels of flour.
 That building, completed in 1846, is the present mill.
-By 1848 an addition had been made to the large mill and the two-story grist mill was shut down.

 The mill was a pivotal structure in the new platted settlement called Bolivar and a center of activity.
 In about 1850 the Wild Cat Post Office was located there, remaining in operation until 1894.
 John Adams, founder of Adams Mill, died in 1858, and in 1860 ownership of the mill passed to his son Warren Adams.
 In 1864 the Wild Cat Masonic Lodge, No. 311, was organized at the mill, meeting on the third floor until 1867, when it moved to the neighboring store.